hisarthak/slot/README.md

 Slot-VCS (referred to as Slot) is an NPM package that provides a version control system designed for simplicity and efficiency.
 It allows users to track file changes, commit updates, and collaborate using remote repositories hosted on [CodeSlot](https://codeslot.in).

+You can view your repository on [CodeSlot](https://codeslot.in)., see all the commits, and check how your repository looked before at any point in time.

 ## Compatibility

 **Note:** Slot-VCS is compatible only with **Windows**, as it relies on **inode**, which is not fully supported on other operating systems.